stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/RCC/RCC_Example/readme.txt

 Four LEDs are toggled with a timing defined by the Delay function.

  @note On the STM324xG-EVAL/STM32437I-EVAL/STM324x9I-EVAL RevB boards,
-       to genertate the HSE failure you can remove the HSE quartz from the socket.
+       to generate the HSE failure you can remove the HSE quartz from the socket.

 @par Directory contents